parikshitgurjar/Project-12-Business-LandingPage/Readme.md

 <b> Note: </b>
 - This Project is Mobile Responisive.
  - In our Project the Media Query Targets  the particular viewport range.
-- Tailwind is Highly Customizable but i have not used those properties till now  because i was facing some issues regarding the proper Configuration of Tailwind during this Project, we will get a deeper dive into the concepts of Customization in Tailwind CSS in coming Projects.
+- Tailwind is Highly Customizable but during the time when i was working on this Project,  i was facing some issues regarding the proper Configuration of Tailwind. we will get a deeper dive into the concepts of Customization in Tailwind CSS in coming Projects.